-When patients visit with Dr. Fernando Garcia, they know that they are meeting with a leader in surgical weight loss.
-At his weight loss surgery practice in Tijuana, he offers safe, affordable, state-of-the-art bariatric surgery that helps people get healthy and put their lives back in order.
+When patients visit with our team of bariatric surgeons, they know that they are meeting with leaders in surgical weight loss.
+At our weight loss surgery practice in Tijuana, we offer safe, affordable, state-of-the-art bariatric surgery that helps people get healthy and put their lives back in order.

 Many patients wonder if bariatric surgery is right for them, and they commonly turn to their body mass index (BMI) is an indicator.
 Let's look at the BMI and why it's useful in determining candidacy for surgery.